Andrew Steptoe: Career and research

 In 2000, Steptoe moved to the Department of Epidemiology and Public Health at University College London to become the first British Heart Foundation professor of psychology, a post he held until 2016.
-He was appointed head of the Department of Epidemiology and Public Health in 2010, before becoming director of the Institute of Epidemiology and Health Care at University College London (2011–2017).
-He is programme director of the Health Psychology MSc at UCL.
+He was appointed Head of the Department of Epidemiology and Public Health in 2010, before becoming director of the Institute of Epidemiology and Health Care at University College London (2011–2017).
+In 2017, the Department of Behavioural Science and Health was created at UCL and Steptoe was Head of Department from 2017-2024.
+He has been Director of the English Longitudinal Study of Ageing since 2010.
+He was previously programme director of the Health Psychology MSc at UCL.

 Steptoe has made significant contributions to several aspects of health psychology and behavioural medicine.
 He has been involved in the identification of the psychobiological pathways that link population-level risk factors such as low socioeconomic status and work stress with atherogenesis and cardiovascular disease progression.
 He has advanced understanding of the biological influence of psychosocial factors, by discovering that inflammatory cytokines and haemostatic factors respond acutely to mental stress, and that rates of post-stress recovery in biological measures differ critically across psychosocial risk groups.
 He has also advanced the theoretical underpinning of psychobiological processes, building on allostatic theory to formulate a taxonomy of autonomic, neuroendocrine, inflammatory, and immune pathways through which life experiences influence disease risk.
 Steptoe is involved in research on the determinants of healthy lifestyles, the relation of depression to physical health, and links between mental health and physical activity.
-Additionally, as principal investigator of the English Longitudinal Study of Ageing, he has promoted the interdisciplinary investigation of population ageing, contributing to understanding of the impact of social isolation and loneliness on health, and the relationship between subjective wellbeing and health at older ages.
+Additionally, as principal investigator of the English Longitudinal Study of Ageinghe has promoted the interdisciplinary investigation of population ageing, contributing to understanding of the impact of social isolation and loneliness on health, and the relationship between subjective wellbeing and health at older ages.
+He is the author of more than 1,000 articles, and author/editor of 25 books.